Rownokk/BuildCraft/README.md

 ### **Admin Section** 🛡️ <a id="admin-section"></a>
 - 👥 Manage user roles and permissions.
 - ✅ Approve or reject new project requests.
 - 📑 Generate reports for project progress and resource usage.
-- 🔒 Multi-admin authentication and password recovery.

 ### **Project Manager Section** 🏗️ <a id="project-manager-section"></a>
 - ✅ Assign and monitor tasks for team members.